sumcumo/vue-datepicker/docs/guide/ParsingDates/README.md

 will try to parse your input to a valid date.
 When the input field loses focus, the date is either formatted, or cleared if no valid is found.

 *N.B.
-Since version 5.0, the datepicker no longer submits the date each time a valid date is typed; a typed date is only submitted a) on pressing the enter key, or b) when the datepicker loses focus entirely.*
+Since version 5.0, the datepicker no longer submits the date each time a valid date is typed.
+A typed date is only submitted - and a `selected` event fired - a) on pressing the enter key, or b) when the datepicker loses focus entirely. `input` events, however, continue to be fired each time a change in the input field occurs and a valid date is detected.*

 ```vue